huandu/go-sqlbuilder/README.md

 // SELECT id, name FROM demo.user WHERE status = 1 LIMIT 10
 ```

-In the most common cases, we need to escape all input from user.
-In this case, create a builder before starting.
+In common scenarios, it is necessary to escape all user inputs.
+To achieve this, initialize a builder at the outset.

 ```go
 sb := sqlbuilder.NewSelectBuilder()